-Early childhood science education is important, but most public schools face obstacles to include it in their curriculum.
-Many public-school teachers do not have the time, science background, instructional materials, or facilities to teach science, yet studies show that early exposure of children to STEM (Science, Technology, Engineering, and Math) subjects is critical to sparking a life-long interest.
-The need to enhance science education through out-of-school providers like YSI is underscored by a study of California elementary schools revealing 40% of K-5 teachers spend 60 minutes or less per week on science, and 13% spend no time at all on science.
+Early childhood science education is important, but most public schools face obstacles to including it in their curriculum.
+Many public school teachers do not have the time, science background, instructional materials, or facilities to teach science, yet studies show that early exposure of children to STEM subjects is critical to sparking a life-long interest.
+The need to enhance science education through out-of-school providers like YSI is underscored by a study of California elementary schools revealing 40% of K-5 teachers spend 60 minutes or less per week on science and 13% spend 30 minutes or less on science.
+Source: Dorph, R., Shields, P., Tiffany-Morales, J., Hartry, A., McCaffrey, T. (2011).
+The status of science education in the California: Research brief.
+Lawrence Hall of Science, University of California, Berkeley, California, and SRI International.